mahseema/awesome-ai-tools/README.md

 - [Make-A-Scene](https://ai.facebook.com/blog/greater-creative-control-for-ai-image-generation/) - Make-A-Scene by Meta is a multimodal generative AI method puts creative control in the hands of people who use it by allowing them to describe and illustrate their vision through both text descriptions and freeform sketches.
 - [DragGAN](https://github.com/XingangPan/DragGAN) - Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold.
 - [Canva](https://www.canva.com/) - Generate and Edit your Pictures with the help of AI
-- [Suit me Up](https://suitmeup.pictures/) - Generate pictures of you wearing a suit with AI.
-- [AI Photo Forge](https://aiphotoforge.com/) - A Telegram bot to generate AI pictures of you.

 ### Services